siliconwitchery/docs/micropython/flash.md

 ---

-The `machine.Flash` class contains all of the classes and methods to read and write to the flash IC.
-Import it with:
+The `machine.Flash` class contains all of the functions to read and write to the flash IC.
+Import it using

 ```python
 from machine import Flash
 ```

-To see what's contained inside the class you can use the `help()` command:
+To see what's contained inside the class you can use the `help()` command

 ```python
 help(Flash)